johnmay/efficient-bits/fp-idx/README.md

 The `benchmark/` directory contains the 1000 SMILES that have also been used in benchmark MongoDB by [Matt Swain](http://blog.matt-swain.com/post/87093745652/chemical-similarity-search-in-mongodb).
+ The script generates a result file that summarises each search.

 ```
 cp chembl_19.idx benchmark/